ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     :literal:`delete` \- Removes this field from the profile.

-    This option is mutually exclusive with :literal:`operator.delete`.
+    This option is mutually exclusive with :emphasis:`operator.delete`.

     | **required**: False
     | **type**: str